Haunters: Box office

 Prior to its release, Haunters recorded the highest advance ticket sales for a Korean film in 2010 at 83.47 percent according to Max Movie; it was the first time in four years, after The Host, for bookings to pass the 80 percent mark.
 It also posted high reservation rates on other ticketing and cinema websites: over 75 percent according to the official Korean Box Office Information System (KOBIS), 82.53 percent on InterPark, 42 percent on Yes24, 71.4 percent on Nate Movies, 56.25 percent on Ticket Link, 84.2 percent at Cinus, 53 percent at Lotte Cinema and 44.2 percent at CGV.

-The film opened number one at the South Korean box office collecting 685,670 admissions on its opening November 12–14 weekend.
+The film opened number one at the South Korean box office collecting 685,670 admissions on its opening weekend, November 12 to 14.
 The movie took the #1 spot for ticket sales for 2 weeks straight, before it fell down to #3 spot during the 3rd week since opening.
 The film sold 2,017,485 tickets during the three-week span, eventually selling a total of 2,152,577 tickets nationwide.

 At the Asian Film Market held during the 2010 Busan International Film Festival, distribution rights were sold to several countries, including Thailand, Taiwan, Malaysia, Germany, Belgium, the Netherlands and Luxembourg.